Languages of Poland

 Polish is the only official language recognized by Poland's constitution, and the majority of the country's population speak it as a native language or use it for home communication.
 However, there are various regional languages and languages brought by immigrants.
 Deaf communities in Poland use Polish Sign Language, which belongs to the German family of Sign Languages.

 Languages other than Polish that have existed in the region for at least 100 years can gain recognition as a regional or minority language, which have appropriate rules of use.
 In areas where the speakers of these languages make up more than 20% of the population, the language can receive the status of auxiliary language, while Polish remains the official language.

 According to the Act of 6 January 2005 on national and ethnic minorities and on the regional languages, 16 languages have been recognized as minority languages; 1 regional language, 10 languages belonging to 9 national minorities (minorities from another sovereign state) and 5 languages belonging to 4 ethnic minorities (minorities that do not belong to another sovereign state).
 Jewish and Romani minorities each have 2 recognized minority languages.

 Household languages

-Language used in households by population as of 2011.
+Language used in households by population as reported in the 2021 national census: